Edgenesis/shifu.dev/docs/references/api/deviceshifu-configmap.md

 - **properties** (DeviceShifuTelemetryProperties)
   - **instruction** (string)
-    indicates the command to be used for detection which must be a valid command as defined by [DeviceShifuInstruction](#deviceshifuinstruction) above.
+    command to be used for detection which must be a valid command as defined by [DeviceShifuInstruction](#deviceshifuinstruction) above.
   - **initialDelayMs** (int)
-    indicates the delay (in milliseconds) to start the detection.
+    delay (in milliseconds) to start the detection.